risk-first/website/menagerie/Schedule-Risk.md

 The 9-year timespan came from an authority figure (the president) and helped a huge team of people coordinate their efforts and arrive at a solution that would work within a given time-frame.
 Compare with this quote:

 > “I love deadlines.
-I love the whooshing noise they make as they go by.” - Douglas Adams
+I love the whooshing noise they make as they go by.” - [Douglas Adams](https://en.wikipedia.org/wiki/Douglas_Adams)

 As a successful author, Douglas Adams _didn't really care_ about the deadlines his publisher's gave him.
-The **Deadline Risk** was minimal for him, because the publisher wouldn't be able to give his project to someone else to complete.
+The [Deadline Risk](Schedule-Risk#Deadline-Risk) was minimal for him, because the publisher wouldn't be able to give his project to someone else to complete.

 Sometimes, deadlines are set in order to _coordinate work between teams_.
 The classic example being in a battle, to coordinate attacks.
 When our deadlines are for this purpose, we're heading towards [Coordination Risk](Coordination-Risk) territory.

+### Student Syndrome

+[Student Syndrome](https://en.wikipedia.org/wiki/Student_syndrome) is, according to Wikipedia:

+> "Student syndrome refers to planned procrastination, when, for example, a student will only start to apply themselves to an assignment at the last possible moment before its deadline."   - _[Wikipedia](https://en.wikipedia.org/wiki/Student_syndrome)_

+Arguably, there is good psychological, evolutionary and risk-based reasoning behind procrastination:  the further in the future the **Deadline Risk** is, the more we discount it.
+If we're only ever mitigating our _biggest risks_, then deadlines in the future don't matter so much, do they?
+And, putting efforts into mitigating future risks that _might not arise_ is wasted effort.

+Or at least, that's the argument.
+If you're [Discounting the Future To Zero](Risk-Theory) then you'll be pulling all-nighters in order to deliver any assignment.

+So, the problem with **Student Syndrome** is that the _very mitigation_ for [Schedule Risk](Schedule-Risk) (allowing more time) is an [Attendant Risk](Glossary#attendant-risk) that _causes_ [Schedule Risk](Schedule-Risk):   you'll work towards the new, generous deadline more slowly, and you'll end up revealing [Hidden Risk](Glossary#Hidden-Risk) _later_ than you would have with the original, pressing deadline ... and you end up being late because of them.

+We'll look at mitigations for this in [Prioritisation](Prioritisation).

 ## Funding Risk